This adult male red-shouldered hawk was hit by a vehicle in Fall River Mills. Many of the birds we receive have been injured on roads.

 Hawks, and other raptors, are an important part of Nature's check and balance system.
 One hawk or owl consumes about 1,000 rodents per year!

 In 2014 we received a call about a gray fox who the finders had penned because he was blind in one eye.
 Luckily for the fox, the finders let him go.
-In Spring of 2016 one of our volunteers saw this fox with one blind eye with another fox, about a mile from where the call came from.
+In Spring of 2016 one of our volunteers saw this fox with one blind eye with another fox, about a mile from where the call came from, surviving just fine.
 The laws for wildlife rehabilitation do not usually allow us to release one-eyed animals.

 A new red-tailed hawk patient surveys the situation.